rohith372/StockPrediction/README.md

 #### Forecasting:
 - Features for forecasting include user-defined interest rates, GDP growth, inflation, sentiment score, and financial metrics.
 - The program rolls forward predictions for a user-specified number of days.
+## Important Note
+Using the free tier of Alpha Vantage will allow you to call their API 25 times a day.
+If you are getting an error in your code and you are not sure why it is happening, it is likely that you exceeded that number.
+Run test.py in your terminal, and it will return a message saying you exceeded your limit.
+You do not have to wait 24 hours again to run the code.
 ## Acknowledgments
 - Alpha Vantage for stock and sentiment data.
 - FRED API for macroeconomic indicators.